aabdullah29/solana-token-script-bloook/README.md

 `node-api` have the same script but it's run as api and all methods can run as api.

+`spl-token-transfer-using-react` have the code for connecting to phantom wallet and send and assign transaction for transfer spl tokens.

 #### Note:
 For token Distribution we multiply the amount 1000000000 because token have 9 decimal places. <br>
 And transfer method get int64 as amount and 1000000000 amount is equal to 1 token. <br>